PaxAuz15/python_logica_exercises/README.md

 # python_logica_exercises
  Logic exercises on Python.
-Linked file to dev
+Linked file to dev.
+Have quality validations on input.